MCP Server (Legacy Version)¶

 Example prompts:

-- View the detailed information of event
+- View detailed information for event

 doc_xxx. - Display the complete original event content corresponding to this event ID.